 In December 2016, the FCC unanimously adopted a Report and Order permitting us to provide terrestrial broadband services over 11.5 MHz of our licensed Mobile Satellite Services spectrum at 2483.5 to 2495 MHz, throughout the United States of America and its Territories.
 This authorization covers population ("POPs") of approximately 320 million people, representing 3.7 billion MHz POPs.
 As provided in that Report and Order, we filed applications to modify our existing MSS licenses in April 2017 in order to obtain the terrestrial authorization permitted in the Report and Order.
 The FCC placed our applications on public notice in May with a comment cycle that ended in July 2017.
-In August 2017, the FCC granted Globalstar's MSS license modification authorization to include a terrestrial low-power network using authorized Big LEO mobile-satellite service spectrum.
+In August 2017, the FCC granted Globalstar's MSS license modification application and granted Globalstar authority to provide terrestrial broadband services over its satellite spectrum.
+The FCC modified Globalstar's space station authorization to include a terrestrial low-power network using authorized Big LEO mobile-satellite service spectrum.
 We will need to comply with certain conditions in order to provide terrestrial broadband service under our MSS licenses, including obtaining FCC certifications for our equipment that will utilize this spectrum authority.
 We believe our MSS spectrum position provides potential for harmonized terrestrial authority across many international regulatory domains.
 We are seeking similar approvals in various additional international jurisdictions.
 We expect this global effort to continue for the foreseeable future while we seek the international harmonization of this 16.5 MHz band for terrestrial mobile broadband services.